kelmo974/forestry_learning/READ.md

 While reviewing the output, I noticed a several thousand NULL values in field_ht_ft.

 I thought that perhaps these would be localized to a specific area or maybe belong to a particular species.
-Even with further investigation, no real pattern was became eveident.
+Even with further investigation, no real pattern stood out.
 This could simply be representation in the dataset of how difficult collecting field data can be.

 This was a critical catch as nearly 8% of all records in the ml_training_data_static table had a null field height measurement value.
 This would've caused the ML model to error as models can't train on empty targets.